prism/prism-docs/docs/source/commands/preview.rst

 The preview rollback command will preview any reversible changes based on your search parameters.

-To understand the parameters available and their use, please see :ref:`parameters`.
+To understand the parameters available and their use, please see :doc:`parameters`.

+.. _prs:

+Preview support for restores is unfinished.

 .. _pra: